Characterizing the Expressivity of Fixed-Precision Transformer Language Models: Abstract

 \section{Abstract}

 Transformer-based language models (LMs) have achieved widespread empirical success, but their theoretical expressive power remains only partially understood.
-Prior work often relies on idealized models with assumptions---such as arbitrary numerical precision and hard attention---that diverge from real-world transformers.
-In this work, we provide an exact characterization of fixed-precision transformers with strict future masking and soft attention, an idealization that more closely mirrors practical implementations.
-We show that these models are precisely as expressive as a specific fragment of linear temporal logic that includes only a single temporal operator: the past operator.
-We further relate this logic to established classes in formal language theory, automata theory, and algebra, yielding a rich and unified theoretical framework for understanding transformer expressivity.
-Finally, we present empirical results that align closely with our theory: transformers trained on languages within their theoretical capacity generalize perfectly over lengths, while they consistently fail to generalize on languages beyond it.
+In this work, we analyze a restricted idealization of fixed-precision transformers with strict future masking, soft attention, and no positional encodings.
+We establish that this class of models is exactly as expressive as a specific fragment of linear temporal logic that contains only a single temporal operator: the \texttt{past} operator.
+We further connect this fragment to established classes in formal language theory, automata theory, and algebra, yielding a unified framework for understanding transformer expressivity under this idealization.
+Finally, we present empirical results that align closely with our theory: transformers trained on languages within their characterized expressive capacity generalize reliably across sequence lengths, while they consistently fail to generalize on languages beyond it.\footnote{Code available at \href{https://github.com/rycolab/expressivity-of-fixed-precision-transformers} {GitHub repository}.}